highjack/highjack.github.io/_posts/2024-06-29-osint-vulnos.md

 So I dialed Nikhil's number and hit asterisk and I got an automated message that said "to access your voice mail please enter the 4-digit code".

 Well, we came across a couple of theses in our travels, his year of birth (1977) and the date the company was registered (1998).
-I punched in 1977 and Boom!!!
+I punched in 1977 and BOOM!!!
 I can hear his voicemail message that says:
 "Hi Nikhil, I'm just calling with the password for the admin portal it's y\*\*\*\*\*\*\*\*\*\*\**e"

 It's pretty obvious here that I've overlooked the admin panel, so let's pull out gobuster and do some active subdomain brute-forcing, this tells us that the admin subdomain exists: